 Full-Time or Part-Time?

-- All students who are eligible for the Summer Bridge Program are considered Part-Time and are required to take the following classes: EDUC 1220, Math or English
+- All students who are eligible for the Summer Bridge Program are allowed to take two courses to include UNIV 1004, Math or English

-- Students who are eligible for the Fall or Spring Bridge Program have the option of being a Full-Time Student: EDUC 1220, English and Math or a Part-Time Student: EDUC 1220, English or Math.
+- Students who are eligible for the Fall or Spring Bridge Program have the option of being a Full-Time Student: UNIV 1004, English and Math or a Part-Time Student: UNIV 1004, English or Math.

-- Once you've been accepted to the Bridge Program, return a signed copy of your Bridge Contract to Sissy Speirs to secure your place in the program.
+- Once you've been accepted into the Bridge Program, you will receive a Bridge Contract with your acceptance letter.
+Please return a signed copy of your contract to Sissy Speirs to secure your place in the program.

-- Sign up online at www.aum.edu for your new student orientation.
+- Sign up for your new student orientation online at www.aum.edu.

-- Here is a list of Frequently Asked Questions regarding the Bridge Program.
+- Preview our Frequently Asked Questions regarding the Bridge Program.